gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 Multiple AWS Integrations might exist in the same cluster.

-For security reasons, AWS stores a thumbprint associated with the CA that issue the HTTPS cert for Teleport.
+For security reasons, AWS stores a thumbprint associated with the CA that issued the HTTPS cert for Teleport.
-If Teleport moves to another CA, then AWS will no longer accept calls from Teleport and a new set up is required.
+If Teleport moves to another CA, then AWS will no longer accept calls from Teleport.
+When that happens, a Cluster Alert is created informing the user about it and asking them to reset the thumbprint in AWS.

 More information about this in the Security section.

 ### High Level Flow